y3owk1n/undo-glow.nvim/README.md

   animation_type = function(opts)
    --- Sometimes thing just don't work and if your custom animation don't support certain thing

-   --- First create an extmark to be used later by appending the opts for `extmark_id` opts.extmark_id = vim.api.nvim_buf_set_extmark() -- refer next section for detail on how
+   --- First create an extmark to be used later by appending the opts for `extmark_ids` local extmark_id = vim.api.nvim_buf_set_extmark() -- refer next section for detail on how

+   --- Merge extmark_id to opts.extmark_ids table
+   --- We can then use the extmark during the animation and all extmarks here will be cleared after the animation ends. table.insert(opts.extmark_ids, extmark_id)

    --- You can return false, and it will fallback to `fade` animation.
    --- E.g. since `e_col` will always be 0 if you highlight with visual block, it will be troublesome to do calculation.